 |Rock Island, NY|

-Description: By act of Congress on March 3, 1847, $6,000 was appropriated for three lighthouses to mark the Thousand Islands area of the St. Lawrence River.
-The next month, Crossover Island, Sunken Rock, and Rock Island were purchased from Chesterfield and Mary Ann Pearsons, and Azariah and Mary Walton for $250 to serve as the sites for the three beacon lights.
-The Rock Island Lighthouse, a one-and-a-half-story brick dwelling with a lantern centered on its pitched roof, was constructed that same year, and on May 15, 1848, Chesterfield Pearsons, the former co-owner of the island, was appointed first keeper of the light.
+Description: On March 3, 1847, Congress appropriated $6,000 for three lighthouses to mark the Thousand Islands area of the St. Lawrence River.
+The next month, Crossover Island, Sunken Rock, and Rock Island were purchased from Chesterfield and Mary Ann Pearson, and Azariah and Mary Walton for $250 to serve as the sites for the three beacon lights.
+Rock Island Lighthouse, a one-and-a-half-story brick dwelling with a lantern centered on its pitched roof, was constructed that same year, and on May 15, 1848, Chesterfield Pearson, the former co-owner of the island, was appointed first keeper of the light.

-Pearsons cared for the beacon’s array of six oil lamps and associated fourteen-inch reflectors for just over a year before being replaced by John B. Collins.
-The next keeper, William Johnston, was certainly the most notorious to serve at Rock Island.
+Pearson cared for the beacon’s array of six oil lamps and associated fourteen-inch reflectors for just over a year before being replaced by John B. Collins.
+William Johnston, the next keeper, was certainly the most notorious to serve at Rock Island.
 In 1838, the British were facing an armed uprising against their rule in Canada known as “The Patriot’s War.”
-William Johnston was a loyal Canadian citizen until the War of 1812 when he fled to the United States and served as a spy for his new country.
+William Johnston was a loyal Canadian citizen until the War of 1812, when he fled to the United States and served as a spy for his new country.
 Intimately familiar with the labyrinth of passages in the Thousand Islands, Johnston was declared Admiral of the Patriot Navy of the East and led a band of American sympathizers against the British.
-On the night of May 29th, Johnston and thirteen of his men, painted as Indians, commandeered the British steamer Sir Robert Peel.
-Additional men to help crew the Peel had been promised, but when they failed to appear, Johnston maneuvered the vessel into the stream and set it afire.
+On the night of May 29, 1838, Johnston and thirteen of his men, painted as Indians, commandeered the British steamer Sir Robert Peel.
+Additional men had been promised to help crew the Peel, but when they failed to appear, Johnston maneuvered the vessel into the stream and set it afire.
 After drifting a short distance, the steamer became lodged on a small island, since known as Peel Island.

 The new commodious dwelling was definitely appreciated by the keepers.
 The new iron tower, however, had a problem – its height was not great enough to make the light visible over the keeper’s dwelling.
 Although this deficiency may not have been the cause, the three-masted schooner Vickery did run aground near the lighthouse on August 15th, 1889.
 Due to the abundance of confusing cottage lights that lined the river, the vessel’s captain stopped at Clayton to take on board a pilot, but not fifteen minutes after departing that town, the Vickery struck a shoal at 10:30 p.m.
 Enraged with the pilot, the captain drew his revolver, but the first mate deflected the captain’s shot and tossed the revolver overboard.
 As the vessel was quickly settling, the crew abandoned ship and spent the night at the lighthouse hosted by Keeper Michael Diepolder.

 The raised tower still must not have been considered adequate as in the spring of 1903, five workmen constructed a conical brick base just off the northern side of the island and installed the old iron tower on top of it.
-This new 50-foot tower was connected to the island by a walkway made of rubble stone and concrete.
-Around this time, the tower received a fourth-order Fresnel lens.
+This new fifty-foot tower was connected to the island by a walkway made of rubble stone and concrete.
+A temporary lens-lantern light was exhibited from March 30 to April 30 while the work was carried out.
+On April 10, 1904, the color of the light was changed from white to red, and around this time, the tower received a fourth-order Fresnel lens.
+An iron oil house was erected on the island in 1905.

 Restoration of the structures on Rock Island began in 2010, using $1.5 million in federal and state funds, and state parks officials unveiled the island attraction to the public on June 4, 2013.
 The island is open daily during the summer and on weekends during the shoulder season.
 Commercial boat tours to the island are offered for those without their own boat.